Amorano/ComfyUI-HotReloadHack/README.md

 comma separated list of extensions.
 The default is to reload on `.py, .json or .yaml` file changes *only*.
 If you want to have it scan all extensions, use `*`.

+`HOTRELOAD_DEBOUNCE_TIME`

+float value for the number of seconds the event should be reset if multiple reloads are requested.
+The minimum ofr this value is 1 second.

 ## Examples

 ![example_without_hrh](https://github.com/user-attachments/assets/7f29fd52-410d-48fe-8f1a-64b6d5e122f3)